Hallucinogen: Nomenclature and taxonomy

 Most hallucinogens can be categorized based on their pharmacological mechanisms as psychedelics (which are serotonergic), dissociatives (which are generally antiglutamatergic), or deliriants (which are generally anticholinergic).
-Some hallucinogens, however, such as salvinorin A and ibogaine, have pharmacological mechanisms different from those of all those categories.
+However, the pharmacological mechanisms of some hallucinogens, such as salvinorin A and ibogaine, do not fit into any of those categories.
 Entactogens and cannabinoids are also sometimes considered hallucinogens.
 Nonetheless, while the term hallucinogen is often used to refer to the broad class of drugs covered in this article, sometimes it is used to mean only classical hallucinogens (that is, psychedelics).
 Because of this, it is important to consult the definition given in a particular source.
 Because of the multi-faceted phenomenology brought on by hallucinogens, efforts to create standardized terminology for classifying them based on their subjective effects have not succeeded to date.

 Classical hallucinogens or psychedelics have been described by many names.
 David E. Nichols wrote in 2004:

 Robin Carhart-Harris and Guy Goodwin write that the term psychedelic is preferable to hallucinogen for describing classical psychedelics because of the term hallucinogen's "arguably misleading emphasis on these compounds' hallucinogenic properties."

 Certain hallucinogens are designer drugs, such as those in the 2C and 25-NB (NBOMe) families.
 A designer drug is a structural or functional analog of a controlled substance (hallucinogenic or otherwise) that has been designed to mimic the pharmacological effects of the original drug while at the same time avoid being classified as illegal (by specification as a research chemical) and/or avoid detection in standard drug tests.

 Effects by type

 Psychedelics (classical hallucinogens)

 Despite several attempts that have been made, starting in the 19th and 20th centuries, to define common phenomenological structures (i.e., patterns of experience) brought on by classical psychedelics, a universally accepted taxonomy does not yet exist.

 A prominent element of psychedelic experiences is visual alteration.
 Psychedelic visual alteration often includes spontaneous formation of complex flowing geometric visual patterning in the visual field.
 When the eyes are open, the visual alteration is overlaid onto the objects and spaces in the physical environment; when the eyes are closed the visual alteration is seen in the "inner world" behind the eyelids.
 These visual effects increase in complexity with higher dosages, and also when the eyes are closed.
-The visual alteration does not normally constitute hallucinations, because the person undergoing the experience can still distinguish between real and imagined visual phenomena, though in some cases, true hallucinations are present.
+The visual alteration does not normally constitute hallucinations, because the person undergoing the experience can still distinguish between real and internally generated visual phenomena, though in some cases, true hallucinations are present.
 More rarely, psychedelic experiences can include complex hallucinations of objects, animals, people, or even whole landscapes.